casmls/casmls.github.io/_drafts/2016-10-27-NonconvexLosses.md

 ### Results
 The main result for deep linear networks is in **Theorem 2.3**.
 Here, under reasonable assumptions for the rank of our data, for any depth $$H \geq 1$$ and $$p$$ the smallest width of a hidden layer, the loss function $$L(W)$$ has the following properties:

-1. It is non-convex and non-concave
+1. It is non-convex and non-concave.
-2. Every local optimum is global
+2. Every local optimum is global.
-3. Every critical point that is not a global minimum is a saddle point
+3. Every critical point that is not a global minimum is a saddle point.
 4. If Rank($$W_H \cdots W_2)= p$$, then the Hessian at a saddle point has at least one negative eigenvalue.

 We note that a Hessian having at least one negative eigenvalue is "nice", in that it implies there are no flat regions in the funcion.
 Briefly, the proof ideas are as follows.
 For 1, if we set one $$W$$ entry to 0, the product is fixed at 0, meaning that the function doesn't change in $$W$$, implying non-convexity.
 For 2, we rely on the notion of a "certificate of optimality"; that is, we check that at every local minimum, $$0 = X(X^TW^T-Y^T)$$, implying the local optimum is global.
 3 follows naturally from 2, and 4 is somewhat technical.
 For the full proofs, refer to the original paper [2].